ACCarnall/bagpipes/docs/index.rst

     pip install bagpipes

 All of the code's Python dependencies will be automatically installed.
 The only non-Python dependency is the MultiNest nested sampling algorithm (used only for fitting).

+The simplest way to install MultiNest if you have an anaconda python disribution is with the command **conda install -c conda-forge multinest**.

-To install MultiNest see point 1 of the "on your own computer" section of the `PyMultiNest installation instructions <http://johannesbuchner.github.io/pymultinest-tutorial/install.html>`_.
+Failing this, see point 1 of the "on your own computer" section of the `PyMultiNest installation instructions <http://johannesbuchner.github.io/pymultinest-tutorial/install.html>`_.
+The instructions for specific cases below may also be of use:

-In my experience, the sequence of commands necessary to install MultiNest on a **intel** mac (with `Homebrew
+In my experience, the sequence of commands necessary to install MultiNest on an **intel** mac (with `Homebrew
 <https://brew.sh/>`_ installed) is as follows:

 .. code::